Wiki · Concept · Last reviewed June 19, 2026

 A basic AI procurement cycle begins before vendor selection.
 The buyer should define the intended purpose, affected population, operational context, prohibited uses, data flows, privacy constraints, security requirements, evaluation criteria, human oversight, accessibility needs, and incident paths.
 The solicitation should ask for evidence rather than marketing: model and system documentation, data handling terms, known limitations, test results, cybersecurity posture, subcontractors, hosting location, pricing structure, support obligations, and change notification.

-During selection, teams should involve acquisition, legal, security, privacy, data, civil-rights, program, accessibility, and domain experts.
+During selection, teams should involve acquisition, legal, security, privacy, data, civil-rights, program, accessibility, records-management, labor, and domain experts.
 During deployment, the buyer should pilot the system, test it on representative tasks, measure failure modes, record the version, and connect the system to monitoring and complaint channels.
 Contract terms should preserve data rights, interoperability, audit access, performance reporting, security remediation, portability, and termination rights.

 Current Context